An experienced electrocution lawyer explains the difference between electrocution vs shock and the different medical and legal implications

 - Contact with a power line or electrical arc flash.

-In contrast to electrocution, an electrical shock injury involves electrical harm that does not result in death.
+In contrast to electrocution, an electric shock injury involves electrical harm that does not result in death.

 That does not mean that an electrical shock case is a minor event.
 Victims of electrical shock frequently suffer very severe, catastrophic and life-altering injuries.
 Common injuries resulting from electrical shock include: